oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

         **Note**: Only **if you are using a remote desktop session**, just double-click on the Terminal icon on the desktop to launch a session directly as oracle, so, in that case **you don't need to execute this command**!

-    - Go to the scripts directory
+    - Go to the scripts directory.

         ````
         <copy>cd $DBSEC_LABS/dms</copy>
         ````

-    - Reset the `EMPLOYEESEARCH_DEV` data as it was before masking
+    - Reset the `EMPLOYEESEARCH_DEV` data as it was before masking.

         ````
         <copy>./dms_restore_pdb1_dev.sh</copy>